tomersh/AppleGuice/README.md

 [![CheggApp](http://oi59.tinypic.com/517m9c.jpg)Chegg – Textbooks, eTextbooks & Study Tools](https://itunes.apple.com/app/id408490162)

-Are you using AppleGuice and your app is not in the list?
+Are you using AppleGuice and your app is not on the list?
 [Drop me a line](mailto:tomer@shiri.info).

 ## Show Me ##